SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 he became most devout toward holy Mass, at which he continued to assist every morning, and caused also many to be celebrated every day in different churches, till at last, after a virtuous life, he ended his days by a happy death.
 See now how gracious is God's bounty toward those who prove devout lovers of the Holy Sacrifice of Mass.
 Ah, hasten then, my poor friends, hasten to Mass, and be very sure that by this one exercise of devotion you shall find consolation amid all your trials.
-7.
-A Solemn Warning for all such as refuse to value the Great Treasure Two Doctors of the Church, the angelic St. Thomas and the seraphic St. Bonaventure, teach, in conformity with the foregoing instruction, that the thrice-holy Sacrifice of Mass is of infinite value, both by reason of the Victim Who is offered, namely, the body, blood, soul, and divinity of Jesus Christ Our Lord, and also by reason of the primary Offerer, Who is no other than the same Jesus Himself.
+## A Solemn Warning for all such as refuse to value the Great Treasure Two Doctors of the Church, the angelic St. Thomas and the seraphic St. Bonaventure,
+Teach, in conformity with the foregoing instruction, that the thrice-holy Sacrifice of Mass is of infinite value, both by reason of the Victim Who is offered, namely, the body, blood, soul, and divinity of Jesus Christ Our Lord, and also by reason of the primary Offerer, Who is no other than the same Jesus Himself.
 Yet by how many is it so little valued that they postpone the inestimable treasure to every 7.
 A Solemn Warning for all such as refuse to value the Great Treasure Two Doctors of the Church,